I am the everyday strategist™

 A multi-disciplinarian with a creative mind

 I have a multi-disciplinary skill set, including legal and policy analysis, business analysis, project and knowledge management, augmented by my experience in business working in the legal, NPO and business environments.
-My academic pursuits include an LLB, an MPhil in Economic Policy, and a second Masters degree in International Law (LLM).
+I live for a challenge: figuring out patterns, connecting issues, bringing together moving parts, arranging complex issues into something that makes sense, understanding and improving systems and strategies - employing rational, analytical, creative and innovative thinking to come up with opportunities or solutions.
+To this end my academic pursuits include an LLB, a Masters in Economic Policy (MPhil), a Masters in International Law (LLM) and I am currently pursuing a Masters in Innovation and Entrepreneurship (OMIE) through HEC Paris Business School.